 How is VARK beneficial?

 This learning preference model makes you mindful of your audience’s behaviors and attitudes as you discuss.

 You can’t please everybody, but you can make a well-balanced presentation technique to grasp your audience’s interest.
 Your presentation’s success relies on being flexible to handle all audience types.

-Feed your learners with a fusion of visual information, oral support, text copies, and applied activities.
+Feed your learners with a fusion of visual information, public speaking, and applied activities.

 “Biography.”
 VARK-Learn.
 Accessed May 8, 2015.

 “Creatively Explain Statistical Concepts in Presentations.”
 SlideGenius, Inc. June 29, 2015.
 Accessed May 8, 2015.

 Cherry, Kendra.
 “Are You a Visual, Auditory, Reading/Writing, or Tactile Learner?”
 About.com Psychology.
 April 10, 2015.
 Accessed May 8, 2015.